athrael-soju/Titanium/README.md

 # Features

-To access the features, you can click the humburger icon at the left of the inpupt box.
+To access the features, you can click the hamburger icon at the left of the inpupt box.
 A menu will pop up, allowing you to make a selection.
 Available features are:

 - R.A.G.
 (Retrieval Augmented Generation)
 - Assistant